aflin/rampart/docs/source/sql1.rst

    /*
      String dates converted to local time .
      Javascript dates are UTC unless offset
-     is given, and are inserted as is.
+     is given, and as such are inserted as is.
    */
    var startDate = [
        '1999-12-31',